suyunjing-su/OpenList-Docs/docs/README.md

 title: Home
 heroImage: /logo.svg
 heroText: OpenList
-tagline: 🗂️ A file list program that supports multiple storage, powered by Gin and Solidjs.
+tagline: 🗂️ A file list program that supports multiple storage, powered by Gin and Solidjs.<br/>⚠️ The old version of the documentation has been discontinued.
+The new documentation repository is https://github.com/OpenListTeam/OpenList-Docs
 actions:
   - text: Get started💡
     link: /guide/